Salival-Design/IFS-visulization-tool/README.md

 # IFS Visualization Suite

 A feature-rich Electron application for visualizing the Internal Family Systems (IFS) therapeutic model in an immersive 3D environment.
+Developed by The Mood & Mind Centre.

 ## Features